cazala/haha/README.md

 ###Try it out

-open the index.html file and test it live, just type some code on the text area and press Haha, then you can paste that code in the console or on a .js file and it should run exactly as if was the code you typed in the box.
+test it live [here](cazala.github.io/haha), just type some code on the text area and press Haha, then you can paste that code in the console or on a .js file and it should run exactly as if was the code you typed in the box.

 ###Dependencies